Échenevex

 Échenevex ([eʃnəvɛ]) is a commune in the Ain department in eastern France.
+As of 2020, it is the commune with the fifth highest median per capita income (€51,020 per year) in France.

 Geography

 Échenevex is located between the Jura mountains and the Lake Geneva region.
 It is situated on the slopes of the Jura mountains, just 3 km south of Gex.
 The Large Hadron Collider passes under Échenevex, about 100 m below the surface.
 Echenevex consists partly of the Jura mountains natural park area and is approximately 8 minutes from the Crozet Telecabine ski station, and 15 minutes from Geneva International Airport.